granule-project/granule-project.github.io/security.md

 Definition 'main' is Falsifiable as Private cannot flow to Public
 ```

-All of the tracking is automatic by the type system.
+All of the tracking is automatically computed by the type system.
 We can of
-course hash the secret in the context of a private program, e.g. the following
+course hash the secret in the context of a private program, e.g., the following
 is accepted by the type checker:

 ```
+-- Does not type check
 main : Int |Private|
 main = hash |secret|
 ```